 Teeth grinding is clenching or grinding the teeth.
 Teeth grinding eventually wears down and damages teeth.
+The damage is often worse in people who have gastroesophageal reflux disease Gastroesophageal Reflux Disease (GERD) In gastroesophageal reflux disease, stomach contents, including acid and bile, flow backward from the stomach into the esophagus, causing inflammation in the esophagus and pain in the bottom... read more (GERD) and/or obstructive sleep apnea Sleep Apnea Sleep apnea is a serious disorder in which breathing repeatedly stops long enough to disrupt sleep and often temporarily decrease the amount of oxygen and increase the amount of carbon dioxide... read more .
 Artificial dental crowns (made of gold, porcelain, or both) can be fractured, perforated, and damaged, although if porcelain is on the chewing surface, the opposing tooth may be the one that wears.
 Some people also develop headaches and neck and/or jaw pain because of the repeated muscle tightening.

 While awake, people must consciously try not to clench their teeth.
 While sleeping, they can wear plastic oral appliances (night guards) that fit between the teeth.
 The night guards prevent the teeth from grinding together.
-People with severe teeth grinding and clenching may also need to wear the guards during the day.
+People with severe teeth grinding and clenching may also need to wear the guards during the day, both to protect the teeth and to remind the person to not clench the teeth.
 Usually, these appliances are made by a dentist and adjusted to the person's needs.
 For some people, such as those whose only problem is tooth wear, dentists may recommend use of an over-the-counter guard that can be heat-molded at home (like tooth guards for athletes).
 People should have a dental evaluation before using such devices.